aplteam/Tatin/docs/SyntaxReference.md

 {refs}←{parms} ReInstallDependencies (dependencies installFolder [Registry])
 ```

+Re-installs all files in a given file `apl-dependencies.txt`.

-Takes a folder that hosts a file apl-dependencies.txt as mandatory argument.
+Takes a folder that hosts a file `apl-dependencies.txt` as mandatory argument.

 The file apl-buildlist.json as well as all directories in that folder will be deleted.
 Then all packages listed in the file apl-dependencies.txt are re-installed from scratch.